50 Decadent Chocolate Dessert Recipes

 From The Cookie Jar in Sioux Falls, South Dakota, these soft, no-restraint chocolate chip cookies pack in cocoa powder, chocolate chips and a very chocolatey chocolate frosting.

 You can get creative with the finishing touches on these cupcakes, which are topped with seedless red raspberry or blackberry preserves, then chocolate ganache, decorative icing and small decorative candies.

 Zingerman's Bakehouse in Ann Arbor, Michigan, took a basic chocolate cake and infused a little coffee and bittersweet chocolate to give it a sophisticated flavor.

 Cream cheese brings body and richness to so-chocolatey mousse filling.
 More wow comes from the blend of marshmallow crème and crème de cacao draped over the top.

 Sheer three-layered audacity put this creation from a Saint Paul bakery in our hall of fame: buttermilk-cocoa cake, candylike chocolate frosting and creamy caramel sauce.
 Originally published: December 2005.

-Double Chocolate Ice Cream Cake
+Triple-Chocolate Ice Cream Cake

 Orange marmalade and liqueur give this sinfully rich filling a citrus twist inside an almond-flavored crust.